sz16900/calculator-react/README.md

 # [React Project: Calculator App]

 In this project, I am going to make a React calculator application to demonstrate mastery of building React components by following step-by-step guidelines from a fake company based in "France".
 Awesomized with pure CSS.
-This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.
+This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum...

 ---